 This recognition, it said, “led to the inclusion of a Boxed Warning and the addition of other important Warnings and Precautions in the product labeling, so that healthcare professionals could have the risk/benefit information needed to make prescribing decisions.”

-Nuplazid is aimed at treating Parkinson’s disease psychosis, a condition characterized by hallucinations and delusions that affects about 40 percent of the one million or so Americans with the disease.
-According to CNN, Nuplazid generated $125 million in 2017 sales for Acadia, a San Diego-based company.
+Nuplazid is aimed at treating Parkinson’s disease psychosis, a condition characterized by hallucinations and delusions that affects about 40 percent of the 1 million or so Americans with the disease.
+According to CNN, Nuplazid generated $125 million in 2017 sales for the San Diego-based company.

 The April 9 article on the cable network’s website cited an analysis by the Institute for Safe Medication Practices — a nonprofit healthcare group — finding that 244 deaths had been reported to the FDA in the nine months between Nuplazid’s June 2016 appearance on the market and March 2017.
-The day the story broke, shares of Acadia nosedived by 23 percent.
+In the past year, shares of Acadia have fallen by 56 percent.

 But the CNN article did not show any evidence that Parkinson’s patients on Nuplazid were more likely to die than patients not taking the medication.
 In fact, the network quoted an Acadia statement noting that Parkinson’s patients using Nuplazid had a much lower death rate than those with psychosis but not taking the therapy.